Author Archives: Administrator

 Tamron Co., Ltd, recently announced that it’s SP 150-600mm F/5-6.3 Di VC USD G2 (Model A022) has been awarded with the “TIPA Awards 2017- BEST DSLR TELEPHOTO ZOOM LENS” hosted by the TIPA (Technical Image Press Association).

-According to an e
+to an excerpt

 The TIPA Awards are world-renowned as one of the most influential photo and imaging product awards in the industry.
 The Technical Image Press Association (TIPA) has a worldwide membership of photo and imaging magazines from 15 countries across five continents.
 Once a year the editors of TIPA’s member magazines meet to vote for the best photo and imaging products in each category.